MichaelCurrin/coding-blog/_posts/2020-01-27-how-to-choose-tech-projects.md

 ## On originality

 Also, don't get stuck on being creative and original.
 Everything come from something before.
 A lot of programming is often just gluing existing tools together.
-Whether they are different Python libraries, or using a webserver and database service to serve data you scraped.
+Whether they are different Python libraries, or using a web server and database service to serve data you scraped.
 You have a unique background and community.

 Maybe you can take the idea of Instagram but tailor it to dog owners or hikers.
 Or create a meetup and networking platform for tech people in your city.
 Or maybe just make a pointless and fun game or script which force you to learn some new skills and maybe you'll use those pieces of code or skills in a later project.

 ## No-code solutions

 Often the best code is no code.
 Nothing to write or maintain.
-Get the benefits of another library or website service to downloable tool which someone has shared or sells.
+Get the benefits of another library or website service to downloadable tool which someone has shared or sells.

 The problem you are trying to be solved has problem being solved in a similar way on a blog post or Stack Overflow and maybe exists as a library or script.
 You might have to tweak it or take the best parts from it - that's the beauty of open source code.